babakhani/jsframework/README.md

 ### JavaScript UI frameworks playground

-its my playground to work with popular JavaScript UI frameworks.
+Its my playground to work with popular JavaScript UI frameworks.

 All projects installed based on their tutorials and everything kept same as a starter project on the `main` branch